50 Years on the frontlines for justice

 Solving the Global Climate Emergency

-We focus in California and the Dakotas on local and statewide solutions to confront the global climate crisis.
-In partnership with frontline communities, allied organizations, and you, we oppose pipelines and other toxic infrastructure, we amplify underrepresented voices, and we seek legal and policy remedies to help protect people and planet.
+We focus on local and statewide solutions to confront the global climate crisis in California.
+In partnership with frontline communities, allied organizations, and you, we oppose toxic infrastructure, we amplify underrepresented voices, and we seek legal and policy remedies to help protect people and planet.

 Landmark Cases